 Parents share the responsibility for RSE with their children.
 The RSE programme works in partnership with parents, informing them on a regular basis about what their children will be learning and about how they can contribute at home.
-They can access the Wellbeing curriculum on the school intranet.
-Parents are encouraged to seek support from the School where they feel it is needed.
-For information on accessing school support, parents should contact, in the first instance, the Deputy Head Pastoral at pastoral@stedwardsoxford.org.
+They receive an email at the beginning of the term outlining the content of the Wellbeing lessons for the academic year.
+They can also access the Wellbeing Programme on the school intranet.
+Parents are encouraged to seek support from the school where they feel it is needed.
+For information on accessing school support, parents should contact, in the first instance, the Deputy Head Pastoral @stedwardsoxford.org.

-The School seeks to ensure that parents are comfortable with the education provided to their children in school.
+The school seeks to ensure that parents are comfortable with the education provided to their children in school.
 It is a statutory right of parents or carers to withdraw the children in their care from sex education.
 This excludes withdrawal from the relationships' elements and those on human growth and reproduction.
+If parents wish to withdraw their child from Wellbeing lessons they should get in touch with the Sub-Warden Pastoral.